excoffierleonard/duplicacy_b2/README.md

 ## Environment Variables

-The following environment variables need to be set either in a `.env` file or hardcoded in `compose.yaml`:
+The following environment variables need to be set either in a `.env` file, hardcoded in `compose.yaml`, or set in the run command:

 - `DUPLICACY_PASSWORD`: Your backup password.
 - `DUPLICACY_B2_ID`: Your Backblaze B2 application ID.